 As the longest running film festival in the region, Reel Q has been around for it all.
 We became festival-official in 1985, and shortly thereafter boasted of our “East Coast” premiere of My Own Private Idaho.
 In 2012, we changed our name from Pittsburgh Lesbian and Gay Film Society to Reel Q in an effort to be more inclusive of the full LGBTQIA+ community.
 Originally conceived as a local space to showcase independent queer cinema that wasn’t readily available to mainstream audiences, Reel Q has remained committed to that mission, but also upped the ante with the diversity of our programming, partners, and, of course, parties (in the pre and post pandemic times).

-This October will mark our 36th annual Reel Q film festival, our landmark series of screenings, which is traditionally a 10 day celebration.
+This October will mark our 37th annual Reel Q film festival, our landmark series of screenings, which is traditionally a 10 day celebration.
 As the sixth oldest running LGBTQ+ film festival in the world, we are proud of the longevity of the festival and the friendly audience we’ve accrued over the years.
 The festival is a whirl-windy blast, featuring meet-and-greets with cast members and directors, panel discussions, queer craft markets and, did we mention the parties?
 This year’s celebration, scheduled for Oct.
 6-15, 2022, will be a hybrid of in-person and online.

 In addition to the festival, our programming continues year-round.
 Catch us at City of Asylum for Reel Stories, a free monthly series dedicated to showcasing international queer cinema, with a focus on marginalized perspectives, which will be available in-person and virtually.
 For full schedules and to RSVP to upcoming events, be sure to check out the Reel Q website and Facebook page.

 It wouldn’t be a true Reel Q elevator pitch if we didn’t mention our youth programs, Reel Youth, or P.U.F.F., Pittsburgh’s Underground *Queer Film Festival.
 These arms of Reel Q really shine as in-person events, so we hope to revamp those events soon!